 One of the biggest drawbacks of the PowerBI tool is its requirements of having accounts with Office 365, Azure AD, or Microsoft Work/School for viewing the reports and dashboards.
 Since every user needs to have access to these accounts for viewing reports and dashboards, this becomes problematic.
 Moreover, just because the users can only see the reports through the PowerBI client apps, the reports and dashboards don’t become the part and parcel of the app’s user experience.
 This is where embedding PowerBI reports in your web app becomes important.
-PowerBI Embedded is the ideal PowerBI client that can be utilised for this.
+PowerBI Embedded is the ideal PowerBI client that can be utilized for this.

 By using the Power BI Embedded, you can easily integrate the reports of your preferred design into the Websites, desktop, and mobile apps.
-Most importantly, all your users can see these reports and data visualisations without needing individual Power BI accounts specific to every user.
+Most importantly, all your users can see these reports and data visualizations without needing individual Power BI accounts specific to every user.
 This doesn’t prevent you from authenticating the users that you need to do.
 You can also integrate app parameters and user contexts right in the reports for more user-centric usage.

 Such embedding is done by using an embedded iframe.
 For this purpose, you can use the Power BI client libraries capable of integrating and working with multiple browser applications.
 This also helps to embed the Web view into a native app or desktop.